iaks23/iaks23/README.md

 As an aspiring Data Scientist, I want to be able to alter the voluminous amount of scattered data around us into meaningful information, find patterns and make predictions that could possibly change our lives, someday.
-I am always up for a quick chat about interesting findings in the field, so feel free to drop me a message on,
+I am always up for a quick chat about interesting findings in the field, so feel free to drop me a message!

 <br>